 Key Takeaways

-- Common reasons your credit card will get declined include overspending, incorrect payment information, or expired/unactivated cards.
+- Common reasons your credit card may be declined include overspending, entering incorrect payment information, or using an expired/unactivated card.

-- If your card is declined, it's best to call your bank to find the root cause and then make adjustments in the future.
+- If your card is declined, it’s best to call your bank to find the root cause so you can make adjustments in the future.

-- Planning ahead by asking the bank for an increase in your credit limit and proper budgeting can help avoid this situation.
+- Consider asking the bank for an increase in your credit limit and practice proper budgeting to avoid this situation.

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.

-There are several reasons your transaction couldn’t go through.
-It might be for a serious reason, like hitting your credit limit, or a minor mistake, like entering the wrong card number.
-Here are the most common reasons your card gets declined.
+There are several possible reasons your transaction didn't go through.
+It might be a more serious reason, like hitting your credit limit, or a minor mistake, like entering the wrong card number when buying something online.

-What happened: You've hit your credit limit – the maximum amount you're permitted to charge to your card – and you can’t make another purchase.
-Sometimes, the merchant might get an NSF or "insufficient funds" error code.
+What happened: You've hit your credit limit – the maximum amount you can charge to your card – and you can't make another purchase.
+Sometimes, the merchant will get an NSF or "insufficient funds" error code.

-What to do: If you constantly spend more than your credit limit allows, the first step is to reevaluate your spending.
+What to do: If you consistently spend more than your credit limit allows, the first step is to reevaluate your spending.
 See what you can cut out and set a budget.
-You'll also end up saving some money by not buying things you don't need.
+This process makes it easier to notice when you're spending on things you don't really need.

 If you constantly run into this problem, you can ask your bank to increase your credit limit.